eptakam/blog-website/README.md

 ### Markdown

-`npm install react-markdown` to install a package which will help us to convert markdown in jsx
+`npm install react-markdown` to install a package which will help us to convert markdown in jsx `npm install gray-matter` to retrieve the markdown data

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.